deezombiedude612/oop-labs/src/lab10.md

     ```

     Note:
-    In addition to the implementation of the abstract method, you might also need to include a constructor or instance variable.
+    In addition to the implementation of the abstract method, you also need to include a constructor and a `String` instance variable called `color`.

 2. Write `TV.java`.
     The `TV` class extends the `Electronics` abstract class.